curry-packages/failfree/README.md

 Example:

-    -- The operation `head` does not fail if this precondition is satisfied: head'nonfail xs = not (null xs)
+    -- The operation `head` does not fail if this condition is satisfied: head'nonfail xs = not (null xs)

     head (x:xs) = x

-Note that the non-failing precondition is not a precondition for `head`, i.e., it is still allowed to use `head` in a logical setting.
+Note that the non-failing precondition is not a precondition for `head` in the sense of contract-based programming, i.e., it is still allowed to use `head` in a logical setting.
 However, it can be used to verify that the following operation is non-failing: